Latest Updates*

 Processing time: 3–5 days; up to 7–10 days in some cases

-Fee: Country-specific — check the fee table in the sidebar.
+Fee: Country-specific — check the fee in Official Links and Resources

-The 1-year validity begins from the date the ETA is granted — not from your first arrival.
-If your ETA is granted on April 1, it expires on March 31 of the following year, regardless of when you first enter India.
+The 1-year validity begins from the date the ETA is granted — not from the first arrival.
+If the ETA is granted on April 1, it expires on March 31 of the following year, regardless of when you first enter India.

 Validity: 5 years from the date of ETA grant